Reconfigurable Quantum Instruction Set Computers for High Performance Attainable on Hardware: Introduction

-\ding{185} We propose the program-aware template-based synthesis method that first pre-synthesizes optimal $ \SU(4) $-based circuit templates for refined intermediate representations (IR) and then selectively assembles the whole circuit.
+\ding{184} We propose the program-aware template-based synthesis method that first pre-synthesizes optimal $ \SU(4) $-based circuit templates for refined intermediate representations (IR) and then selectively assembles the whole circuit.

-\ding{186} We also propose a hierarchical, program-agnostic synthesis pass to aggressively lower the 2Q gate count, building on circuit partitioning and approximate synthesis.
-We introduce the partitioning compactness metric to guide co-optimization and develop a directed acyclic graph (DAG) compacting pass based on approximate commutation rules in our findings.
+\ding{185} We also propose a hierarchical, program-agnostic synthesis pass to aggressively lower the 2Q gate count, building on circuit partitioning and approximate synthesis.
+We introduce the partitioning compactness metric to guide co-optimization and develop a directed acyclic graph (DAG) compacting pass based on approximate commutation rules.

-\ding{187} Furthermore, we introduce a novel $\SU(4)$-aware routing pass, dubbed mirroring-SABRE, which significantly reduces the routing overhead engendered by topology constraints.
+\ding{186} Furthermore, we introduce a novel $\SU(4)$-aware routing pass, dubbed mirroring-SABRE, which significantly reduces the routing overhead induced by topology constraints.